 - Yugoslav Press Review

-Each program runs from approximately 5 minutes up to 60 minutes in length and is either complete on one tape or complete on two tapes.
+Each program runs approximately 5 minutes to 60 minutes in length and is either complete on one tape or complete on two tapes.

 This collection has not been transferred to digitally available media but can be upon request, tape condition permitting.
 We require 24-48 hours lead time to make content available, and large requests will require more time.
 Researchers are encouraged to make requests for material well ahead of deadlines for their use/listening.
 Programs are the property of their respective creators and are under copyright protection.
 Access to this collection is for on-site listening only.
 Permissions for other uses must be obtained from the copyright holder(s) of the original programs and submitted to Ruta Abolins (email@example.com).

 For specific inquiries into program holdings and content, please contact the Media Archives Archivist, Margie Compton, at firstname.lastname@example.org or 706-542-1971.

 Hilmes, Michele.
 Network Nations: A Transnational History of British and American Broadcasting, Routledge, 2012.